Trapezius Myalgia Causing Chronic Neck & Shoulder Pain

 So many work at computers much of the time and this can be problematic for your neck.
 It is typically seen that sitting at a computer for extended amounts of time cause the shoulders to move forward as the head extended gravitates towards the screen.
 The more you concentrate, the more you assume a bad posture.
 Add stress to this picture and, over time, trapezius myalgia can develop.

-A February 2014 study in the journal BioMed Research International indicates a prevalence of trapezius myalgia among elderly women doing computer work causing chronic painful muscles.
+- A February 2014 study in the journal BioMed Research International indicates a high prevalence of trapezius muscle pain among elderly women doing computer work causing chronic painful muscles.
 They found almost 40 percent of these women suffered from trapezius myalgia.
 The study found significant muscle weakness of the trapezius and used strength training to improve function and relaxation ability of the muscle.
 This study elaborated on the authors previous studies indicating almost 80% pain reduction with a 10 week strengthening exercise program.

 Where daily job requirements use repeated muscular contractions of the arms leading to fatigue, like typing and assembly line workers, this has important implications for worker productivity, as well as treatment and prevention of neck and shoulder pain.